Accidental BNL find key building block for 2 COVID-19 vaccines

 Shanklin said the genius of Studier’s discovery was that he found he could substitute the gene of any living thing in E. coli, and then by adding components of the T7 virus, "He could trick the E. coli into essentially copying only that one protein."

-The discovery revolutionized science by simplifying things that once had been laborious, he said.
+The discovery revolutionized science by simplifying things that once had been laborious, Shanklin said.

-"It just changed everything about the way everyone did everything," Shanklin said.
+"It just changed everything about the way everyone did everything," he said.
 "It made it really simple."

 Speeds vaccine production

-Note: A previous version of this story misstated what then-senior BNL biophysicist F. William Studier was studying when his team discovered the T7 expression system; the role the T7 expression system plays in the coronavirus vaccine; and T7’s effects on E. coli bacteria.